Toovin/FlaskLanChat/README.md

 # FlaskLanChat - a mostly (Maybe -- im working on redoing this boilerplate) working lan chat with an extreme lack of secure features and operations.
 DONT USE IN SENSITIVE ENVIRONMENTS WITH OUT IMPLEMENTING HTTPS/CERTS.
+Even then don't count on this being anything secure.
+Dev5f runs on https but error downloading medias from server exist, will upload an optional http/https (easily toggled on startup) version.
+HTTPS wont allow client downloads -- which, could even be a neat 'feature' (until its fixed)
 FlaskLanChat - Send/receive  group messages, share files, and some other extra AI goodies with some elbow grease.